Guest Bios make it easy for your guests to start conversations and create new connections.

 Thanks for reading this preview from Chapter 9: Sending out Reminders of my party hosting handbook, The 2-Hour Cocktail Party 😇

-If you want to read the full chapter and How-To guide on Guest Bios (which, honestly, this is one of the most AMAZINGLY SIMPLE things you can to do improve your party!) — email me at [email protected] and say Hi.
+If you want to read the full chapter and How-To guide on Guest Bios — which, honestly, this is one of the most AMAZINGLY SIMPLE things you can to do improve your party! — just email me at [email protected] and say Hi.
+I will send it to you.